MicrosoftDocs/azure-reference-other/studio-module-reference/train-clustering-model.md

 ## Module overview

-This article describes how to use the **Train Clustering Model** module in Azure Machine Learning Studio (classic), to train a clustering model.
+This article describes how to use the **Train Clustering Model** module in Machine Learning Studio (classic), to train a clustering model.

 The module takes an untrained clustering model that you have already configured using the [K-Means Clustering](k-means-clustering.md) module, and trains the model using a labeled or unlabeled data set.
 The module creates both a trained model that you can use for prediction, and a set of cluster assignments for each case in the training data.